partially-nerd/Linime/README.md

 # Linime
 A PyCairo + PyGObject based animation engine for linux
+NOTE: Windows support (probably using tkinter for the main canvas and window) will be added soon

 The engine takes in a .linime file, and compiles it to python, which uses the module functions for its animation.
 `NOTE: numpy is imported as np in linime, and math as math`